SolidWallOfCode/txn_box/doc/txn_box.en.rst

 ++++++++++++++

 The basic configuration requires selections to be done on a single extracted feature of the transaction.
+This should be adequate for almost all uses, and very much in the style of the existing "remap.config".
+In addition, the presence of the :code:`not` comparison means many cases that are naturally a combination of two feature compares can be changed to :code:`not` of alternatives.
-This should be adequate for almost all uses, but there are some rare edge cases where selecting on more than one feature in parallel is required.
+Still, there are some rare edge cases where selecting on more than one feature in parallel is useful.
 In this case a tuple of features can be created and then matched against.

-The tupleis created by passing :code:`with` a list of extractors.
-Each extractor generates a feature which is stored in the tuple.
-When matching, the :code:`tuple` key must be used to provide a tuple of comparison operators.
-Each operator is applied to the corresponding feature tuple element and the case matches iff all of the comparison operaors match.
-Every case must have a comparison operator for each member of the tuple, with the exception of the :code:`else` comparison operator, which is taken as short hand for using the :code:`anything` comparison operator for all membersof the tuple (that is, all possible tuple values will be matched).
+The tuple is created by passing :code:`with` a list of extractors.
+Each extractor generates a feature which is stored in a "feature tuple".
+When matching a "combination" key must be used to provide a list of comparison operators.
+These keys are

+:code:`all-of`
+    The match succeeds if every comparison succeeds.

+:code:`any-of`
+    The match succeeds if any comparison succeeds.

+:code:`none-of`
+    The match succeeds if no comparsion succeeds (all must fail).

+:code:`else`
+    The match succeeds.
+This combination is not allowed to have any comparison operators.

+The list of comparisons for the combination (except :code:`else`) must be exactly the same length as the feature list.
+Each comparison in the list is applied to the corresponding feature tuple element.

 The simplest example is doing access control based on both method and source address.
 In this example, the goal is

 *  Loopback should be able to use all methods.
 *  Non-routables should be able to use "GET", "POST", "HEAD", and "DELETE".
-*  Other addresses should be restricted to "GEt", "POST", "HEAD".
+*  Other addresses should be restricted to "GET", "POST", "HEAD".

 Suitable configuration could be ::

-   with: [ "{creq.method}, "{inbound.remove_addr}" ]
+   with: [ "{creq-method}", "{inbound-remote-addr}" ]
    select:
-   -  tuple:
-      -  anything:
+   -  any-of:
+      -  match: [ "GET", "POST", "HEAD ]
       -  in: [ "127.0.0.0/8", "::1" ]
       do: # nothing - transaction allowed
-   -  tuple:
+   -  all-of:
-      -  match: [ "GET", "POST", "HEAD", "DELETE" ]
+      -  match: "DELETE"
       -  in: [ "10.0.0.0/8", "172.16.0.0/12", "192.168.0.0/16" ]
       do: # nothing - transaction allowed
-   -  tuple:
-      -  match: [ "GET", "POST", "HEAD" ]
-      -  anything:
-      do: # nothing - transaction allowed
    -  else:
       do:
-         deny: # not allowd
+         deny: # not allowed

 This could have be done without a feature tuple at the cost of some repetition.
 The actual use cases that require this mechanism are rare and difficult to reduce to a sufficiently simple example.
 Without a feature tuple, this could be done with ::

-   with: {inbound.remove_addr}
+   with: {inbound-remoye-addr}
    select:
    -  in: [ "127.0.0.0/8", "::1" ]
       do: # nothing - transaction allowed.
    -  in: [ "10.0.0.8/8", "172.16.0.0/12", "192.168.0.0/16" ]
       do:
-         with: "{creq.method}"
+         with: "{creq-method}"
          select:
          -  not:
                match: [ "GET", "POST", "HEAD", "DELETE" ]